Trying out a custom 34-key split keyboard layout

 My inner left thumb key controls Shift and operates just like normal on layer 0, allowing me to write sentence case fairly naturally (although I am still tapping with my left pinky to try to shift occasionally still).
 Tapping my right inner thumb key enters Layer 1,

 My home thumb positions (I rest my thumbs on the outer thumb keys) serve as Space and Backspace, respectively.
-I'm left-handed and I like the metaphor that my left thumb "pushes" the prose forward, while my right thumb pushes it back, but you could swap it if you tend to tap the spacebar with your right or prefer a "pulling" metaphor.
+I'm left-handed and I like the metaphor that my left thumb "pushes" the prose forward, while my right thumb pushes it back, but you could swap it if you tend to tap the spacebar with your right or prefer a "pulling" metaphor as a right-hander.

 Holding either of my outer thumb keys opens a left or right utility layer, respectively.
 I've been calling them "peek-in" layers because they feel like two halves of the same utility layer that I'm getting to peer into one half at a time by holding a thumb.
 While I picture the tap-through layers as stacking above the keyboard, I picture each of these layers moving off sideways from the home layer.